idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

                (_ ** xs') => if p x then (_ ** x :: xs')
                                     else (_ ** xs')

-Dependent pairs are sometimes referred to as “Sigma types”.
+Dependent pairs are sometimes referred to as "Sigma types".

 Records
 -------